Forms Rendering

 tags, we can easily create a generic template for any form.
 It will

-iterate and render all of its elements sequentially, except for hidden elements, which are rendered automatically when the form is
+iterate through and render all its controls, except for hidden controls, which are rendered automatically when the form is closed

 tag.
-It will expect the name of the rendered form in the $form
+It expects the name of the form to be rendered in the $form

 variable.